Topics Map > SCS Computing > Software

 Use the utility "submit-g16" to easily submit Gaussian jobs to the queue.

 GaussView is also available via Lop.
-To use it, connect to Triton using display forwarding, and:
+To use it, connect to Triton using display forwarding, and type:

 Jaguar is an ab initio quantum mechanics package for both gas and solution phase simulations.